vegaprotocol/specs/protocol/0059-simple-staking-and-delegating.md

 * Undelegated Stake
 * Stake delegated per validator
 * Stake marked for delegation per validator in the next [epoch](./0050-epochs.md).
-* Total stake (should be the sum of all the others)
+* Total stake (should be the sum of all those listed immediately above).

 There is no interaction with the smart contract that is initiated by Vega.

-The validators watch the smart contract, and observe the following actions:
+The validators watch for events emitted by the staking and delegation smart contract, and observe the following actions:

-- A token gets locked: This token is now available for delegation
+### A token gets associated:
+This token is now available for delegation.

-- A token gets unlocked:
+### A token gets dissociated:
 If the token holder has sufficient undelegated tokens, these are used to cover this request (i.e., the available amount of delegatable tokens is reduced to match the (un)locking status).

 This could mean that the token-holder has a delegation-command scheduled that is no longer executable; this command will then be ignored at the start of the next epoch.